-Sofia in 2 Days for Families - MUZEIKO interactive children's museum
+Sofia in 2 Days - MUZEIKO interactive children's museum

 Gentle-paced 2-day Sofia itinerary for families with young children.
 Mixes hands-on museums, safe parks, easy walks and family-friendly restaurants.
 Built for stroller access, regular breaks, and flexible nap/snack windows.